jonhjelm/docs-and-training/service_implementation/basics_hpc.md

-# HPC access through the CloudFlow platform
+# HPC access through the SemWES platform
 One of the caveats when it comes to the access and utilization of HPC resources is vendor specificity.
 HPC providers usually allow login via SSH with personal user credentials, have specific queueing systems and specific locations for